-Heading into today, shares of the video game maker had lost 7.75% over the past month, lagging the Consumer Discretionary sector's gain of 1.09% and the S&P 500's gain of 2.68% in that time.
+Coming into today, shares of the video game maker had lost 4.29% in the past month.
+In that same time, the Consumer Discretionary sector gained 1.02%, while the S&P 500 gained 2.8%.

-Investors will be hoping for strength from EA as it approaches its next earnings release, which is expected to be July 30, 2019.
-On that day, EA is projected to report earnings of $0.01 per share, which would represent a year-over-year decline of 96.15%.
-Meanwhile, our latest consensus estimate is calling for revenue of $724.55 million, down 9.2% from the prior-year quarter.
+EA will be looking to display strength as it nears its next earnings release, which is expected to be July 30, 2019.
+The company is expected to report EPS of $0.01, down 96.15% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $724.93 million, down 9.16% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for EA.
+Investors should also note any recent changes to analyst estimates for EA.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.15% higher.
-EA is holding a Zacks Rank of #2 (Buy) right now.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.24% higher.
+EA is currently a Zacks Rank #2 (Buy).

-Investors should also note that EA has a PEG ratio of 1.19 right now.
+Also, we should mention that EA has a PEG ratio of 1.18.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Toys - Games - Hobbies industry currently had an average PEG ratio of 2.12 as of yesterday's close.
+The Toys - Games - Hobbies was holding an average PEG ratio of 2.07 at yesterday's closing price.